gobbledygook88/claw/README.md

 This tool is intended to work alongside dotfiles e.g. `.bash_aliases` or `.functions` but is slightly more portable if `rsync` isn't preferred.

-Much of the code has been heavily inspired by the wonderful Unix password manager [pass](https://www.passwordstore.org/).
+Much of the code has been __heavily__ inspired by the wonderful Unix password manager [pass](https://www.passwordstore.org/).
+At its core, claw is basically `pass` without GPG.

 ### What's in the name?